pyeventsourcing/eventsourcing/README.md

 mysql://scott:tiger@hostname/dbname
 ```

-Similarly to the support for storing events in SQLAlchemy, there
+Similar to the support for storing events in SQLAlchemy, there
 are object classes in the library for Cassandra.
 Support for other
 databases is forthcoming.